-The next day we carried on our trip along the Romantic Road a little way.
-We are coming to the end now but there are still a couple of highlights to see.
-The first is the pilgrimage church Wieskrch (“Church in the Meadow”), which is close to the little town of Steingaden.
+The next day, we carried on our trip along the Romantic Road a little way.
+We are nearing the end, but there are still a couple of highlights to see.
+The first is the pilgrimage church of Wieskirch (“Church in the Meadow”), located near the small town of Steingaden.

 Wieskrch “Church in the Meadow”